Seamless Migration from Medium to Self-Hosted Website

 Preview the Website

-Copy the URL http://127.0.0.1:4000/ and paste it into your browser to open it.
+Copy the URL http://127.0.0.1:4000/ and open it in your browser.

 Local preview successful!